caseycesari/GeoJSON.js/README.md

 # node-geojson

-Convert an array of objects with coordinates/geometry to [GeoJSON](http://geojson.org/) feature collection.
+Convert an array of objects with coordinates/geometry to a [GeoJSON](http://geojson.org/) feature collection.
 Only works with point data at the moment.

 ## Installation